therealzoxide/archdots/README.md

 macchina - ascii art and system specs/details, looks pretty on terminal startup mainly but comes with a few helpful things to see
 hyprlock - lockscreen, looks nice
 hypridle - idle daemon, you can use any this is just a part of the hypr ecosystem
+hyprpaper - wallpaper manager, again just a part of hypr ecosystem, can use others just fine
 greetd - greeter daemon, my personal choice
 greetd-tuigreet, tui login screen for greetd, minimal setup, I only have just in case as I use autologin , if you wont use autologin but want tui I suggest ly instead of greetd